Ibadan Oyo State, Nigeria Travel Guide

 Beef, goat meat, chicken, various types of fish (fresh and smoked), and assorted meats (shaki, ponmo) are commonly used.

 Scotch bonnet peppers and bell peppers bring heat and flavor.
 Onions, tomatoes, and iru (fermented locust beans) deepen umami.
-Palm oil is a signature ingredient.
+Palm oil is a defining ingredient.

-A dark, smooth "swallow" made from yam or cassava flour, typically served with Ewedu (jute leaf soup) and Gbegiri (bean soup), accompanied by a rich, spicy stew containing various meats.
+A dark, smooth "swallow" made from yam or cassava flour, typically served with Ewedu (jute leaf soup) and Gbegiri (bean soup), together with a rich, spicy stew containing various meats.

 Find this classic at food stalls within Bodija Marketplace and popular local eateries like Amala Skye or Amala Zone.

 A local, short-grain rice variety, often served with Ayamase stew (Ofada stew).
-Ayamase is a distinctively spicy, greenish stew prepared with unripe habanero peppers, locust beans, and assorted meats, cooked in palm oil.
+Ayamase is a distinctively spicy, greenish stew cooked with unripe habanero peppers, locust beans, and assorted meats, cooked in palm oil.

 Specialized Ofada restaurants and some local eateries serve this delicacy.